varya/varya.github.com/src/documents/pages/index_en.html.md

 ---
 layout: index
-title: Varvara Stepanova
+htmlTitle: Varya Stepanova
-header: About me
+title: About me

+order: 3
 ---
-{% include setup.md %}

 I am a front-end developer originally from the Utmost North ([Petrozavodsk](http://maps.yandex.com/-/CVR3nIPf), Karelia); currently living in Amsterdam and working for